LuisAlvar/AzureSecureClientAPISolution/README.md

 2. SecureAPIApp_ResourceId (i.e., Your Application ID URL) with /.default

 For the SecureClient project
-1. SecureClientApp_ClientId
+1. SecureClientApp_ClientId - Console App Registerd Client Id
-2. SecureClientApp_TenantId
+2. SecureClientApp_TenantId - Console App Registered Tenant Id
 3. SecureClientApp_ResourceId (aka your SecureAPIApp_ResourceId + /.default )
-4. SecureClientApp_ClientSecret (You client secret Value field value)
+4. SecureClientApp_ClientSecret (You client secret Value field value) - you can allow regenerated

 SecureAPIApp_TenantId == SecureClientApp_TenantId should be the same.